-Jules is a Postdoc at the Institute for Risk Assessment Sciences (IRAS) of Utrecht University, focusing on collecting, mapping and predicting concentrations of air pollutants.
+Jules is an Assistant Professor at the Institute for Risk Assessment Sciences (IRAS) of Utrecht University, focusing on exposure assessment.
+Topics include the (mobile monitoring) of multiple air pollutants (UFP, BC), heat and noise.

 Science of The Total Environment, Volume 922 (2024)